cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/sample/pandoc.md

 categories: [sample]
 tags: [pandoc,markdown]
 description: >
-  In this section we demonstret the usage of pandoc within hugo.
+  In this section we demonstrate the usage of pandoc within hugo.
 markup: pandoc
 ---